Gitl Schaechter-Viswanath: Family

 Schaechter-Viswanath is a member of a leading family in Yiddish language and cultural studies.
 Her father, Mordkhe Schaechter, was an influential linguist of the Yiddish language.
 Her aunt Beyle Schaechter-Gottesman is a poet and songwriter; sister Rukhl Schaechter is a journalist with the Yiddish Forward; sister Eydl Reznik teaches Yiddish and directed a Yiddish chorus among the ultra-Orthodox community in Tsfat, Israel; and brother Binyumen Schaechter is a Yiddish composer and performer.
 Schaechter-Viswanath and her siblings all maintain Yiddish-speaking homes.

-In February, 2020, Schaechter-Viswanath's son, Arun “Arele” Schaechter Viswanath, had his Yiddish translation of Harry Potter and the Philosopher's Stone published.
+Her son, Arun “Arele” Schaechter-Viswanath, is the Yiddish translator of J. K. Rowling's Harry Potter series.
+His translation of Harry Potter and the Philosopher's Stone was first published in February 2020.
 Schaechter-Viswanath's daughter, Meena Viswanath, is one of the developers of the Yiddish course on Duolingo.

 Schaechter-Viswanath's husband, P. V. Viswanath, is a professor of Finance at Pace University's Lubin School of Business.
 He came to the United States from Mumbai for graduate school, became interested in Judaism, and met the then Ms. Schaechter at a Yiddishist retreat in the Catskills.